hasangkz/todo-app/README.md

+# TODO APP

 # I developed a todo application with react and redux.
-## npm install @reduxjs/toolkit
+### `npm i @reduxjs/toolkit`
 # i used axios to get the data.
-## npm i axios
+### `npm i axios`

+## Used Technologies
++ HTML
++ CSS
++ Javascript
++ React.Js
++ Redux

-# In the application I developed, the user will be able to add his own tasks, if he has fulfilled this task, he will be able to tick the box indicating that he has fulfilled that task, or delete the task.
+ In the application I developed, the user will be able to add his own tasks, if he has fulfilled this task, he will be able to tick the box indicating that he has fulfilled that task, or delete the task.

-# I added an information section so that the user can dynamically see the number of active tasks at the bottom.
+ I added an information section so that the user can dynamically see the number of active tasks at the bottom.

-# I also added "All","Active","Complated" and "Clear completed" buttons at the bottom, so my application became more useful.
+ I also added "All","Active","Complated" and "Clear completed" buttons at the bottom, so my application became more useful.

-# For convenience, I designed a system that will see the functions of the last button marked when the user logs into the system again.
+ For convenience, I designed a system that will see the functions of the last button marked when the user logs into the system again.

-here are the images from my app:
+# here are the images from my app:

 ![img](https://i.hizliresim.com/srjto75.png?raw=true "Title")